httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 # Security Considerations {#security}

-When receiving a request or response that asks for incremental forwarding, intermediaries might reject the request due to security concerns.
+When receiving a request or response that asks for incremental forwarding, intermediaries might reject the HTTP request due to security concerns.
 The following subsections explore typical scenarios under which the intermediaries might reject requests.

 Note that rejecting requests based on the value of the Incremental field only occurs when an intermediary understands the field.